Can you get a 100% mortgage? – what you need to know

 How does a 100% mortgage work?

-Essentially, 100% mortgages work on the premise that you will own no equity in the property upon purchase and this will build this slowly as you reduce your mortgage balance through repayments and additionally, if the value of the property increases over time.
+Essentially, 100% mortgages work on the premise that you will own no equity in the property upon purchase.
+Instead, you will build this slowly as you reduce your mortgage balance through repayments and naturally, when your property price increases.
 It is unusual for lenders to offer a 100% mortgage loan due to the risks involved.
-Ultimately, if you, as the borrower, were unable to make your repayments, the lender would want to ensure they could recoup the loan through the sale of the property once the property is repossessed.

 Although you may not need a deposit to get a 100% mortgage, you should consider the other costs involved in purchasing a property.
 These will include stamp duty, mortgage fees, legal or conveyancing fees as well as the costs associated with carrying out a property valuation or obtaining a homebuyer's report.